 The best thing you can do is adequately prepare for your interview day.
 Having everything ready will make it easier for you to get to your interview early.

 It is best to dress professionally like you are going on a job interview.
-Try to avoid an outfit that can lead the consular officer to making initial conclusions about your lifestyle.
-This would only make your interview more difficult.
+Try to avoid an outfit that can lead the consular officer to make initial conclusions about your lifestyle.

 If you need an interpreter, you may bring a family member or friend or even hire someone.
 They just have to be over 18 years old and fluent in both English and your language.

 When You Arrive At the U.S. Embassy or Consulate

 When you arrive at the U.S. Embassy or consulate for your scheduled interview, don’t be surprised if you have to wait to meet with the actual consular officer.

 The consular officer will then place you under oath (make you swear to tell the truth).
 After these preliminary matters are taken care of, you will have a seat at the consular officer’s desk and begin the interview.

 During The Actual Interview

 The consular officer will begin by reviewing your application and additional documents.
 The whole point of the interview is for USCIS to put a face with your application.

 Keep in mind that the consular officer is just doing his job by making sure you are eligible for a green card.
 You will then sign the application to confirm that everything in it is correct.

 For example, if you are applying for a green card through a family member, the consular officer will probably ask you questions to confirm that you have a qualifying relationship with your relative.

 If you are applying based on a job offer, the consular officer will ask about your qualifications for that job.
 You should provide the consular officer with documents that will back up your answers, that way he is not just taking your word for it.

 In some instances, the consular officer may tell you right then and there whether your application is approved or not.
 On other occasions, the consular officer may defer informing you of your decision and inform you later.

 If Your Application Is Approved On The Spot

 If the consular officer approves your green card application right then and there, he will stamp your passport.
 Depending on how you applied for the green card, you will receive either permanent residency or conditional residency and your stamp will correspond to one or the other.

 You will not receive a stamp in your passport if your background check has not come back yet.
 Instead, you will receive a provisional approval and your approval letter will come in the mail.
-The letter should arrive in about one or two months.